Skyline of Victoria

 Frequently Asked Questions

-What is the cost of living in Victoria, BC, Canada?
+What is the cost of living in Victoria, Canada?

 The cost of living index in Victoria is 112.4, which is Higher the Canada national average of 100.